sesa1504/STELLA/README.md

     pip install -r requirements.txt
     ```

-2) To read .raw or .dat files, please install the open source SDK [OpenEB](https://github.com/prophesee-ai/openeb) from prophesee by following the instructions given in the git.
-Once OpenEB is successfully installed, make sure to add the following files to your python paths:

-    ```
-    [path to openeb folder]\openeb\sdk\modules\core\python\pypkg
-    [path to openeb folder]\openeb\build\py3\Release
-    ```

-    Alternatively, you can use the standalone code `utils/convert_to_npz.py` to convert from .raw or .dat to .npz or .mat by utilizing the prophesee SDK.
+Hint: STELLA is able to read .raw files.
+However, to reduce loading time, you can use the standalone code `utils/convert_to_npz.py` or `utils/convert_to_npz_pyebiv.py` to convert from .raw or .dat to .npz or .mat.

 # Datasets
 Under `datasets/` you will find synthetic and experimental data as test cases.
 These datasets are rather small and can be used to try out different functionalities of STELLA.